veganliz/API-with-rate-limiter/README.md

 ## Problem to solve

 Customers hitting our rate limits don't always handle the 429 reponse in the best way possible.
+Here is an API which implements the same rate limits that we impose and against which the exponential backoff algorithm can be tested.

-Clone this repo to your machine
+1. Clone this repo to your machine
-Install dependencies with bundle install.
+2. Install dependencies with bundle install.

-* System dependencies
+3. System dependencies

 * Configuration